GSA/cio.gov-redo/_pages/team-and-leadership.md

 ---
 title: About Our Council
-subtitle: Our Team and Leadership
+subtitle: CIO Council Members and Leadership
 layout: defaultwithbanner
-permalink: /team-and-leadership/
+permalink: /about/members-and-leadership/
-sidenav: true

 ---
 # Leadership
 The Office of Management and Budget’s Deputy Director for Management, Margaret Weichert, is the Chairperson of the Council.
 Suzette Kent, Federal Chief Information Officer, is the Director of the Council and leads its activities on behalf of the Chairperson.